Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 ### Map component sub-heading element to Subheadline text field

-You will now repeat the process for the the subtitle/subheading component.
+You will now repeat the process for the the subtitle/subheading element.
 You will select the subheading visual element and map that to the Text field "Subheadline" in the Text Teaser template

    <Alert status="warning">
    <AlertIcon />